 After the sensory nerves are exposed, each sensory nerve root is divided into 3-5 rootlets.
 Each rootlet is tested with EMG, which records electrical patterns in muscles.
 Rootlets are ranked from 1 (mild) to 4 (severe) for spasticity.
 The severely abnormal rootlets are cut.
-This technique is repeated for rootlets between spinal nerves L2 and S2.
-Half of the L1 dorsal root fibers are cut without EMG testing.
+This technique is repeated for rootlets between spinal nerves L1 and S1/S2.

 When testing and cutting are complete, the dura mater is closed, and fentanyl is given to bathe the sensory nerves directly.
 The other layers of tissue, muscle, fascia, and subcutaneous tissue are sewn.
 The skin is closed with glue.
 There are no stitches to be removed from the back.
 Surgery takes approximately 4 hours.
 The patient goes to the recovery room for 1-2 hours before being transferred to the Neurology/Neurosurgery Floor.